Dalbee/energy-analytics-fabric-bi/docs/architecture/overall_fabric_architecture.md

 The deployment model uses:

-- GitHub for version control
+- GitHub acts as the source of truth for all Fabric items (Notebooks, Pipelines, and Model Metadata).

-- Fabric Git integration
+- Fabric Git Integration allows developers to sync changes between the workspace and the repo.
-- Deployment pipelines for Dev → Test → Production

-This aligns with enterprise-grade DevOps processes.
+- Deployment Pipelines manage the automated promotion of artifacts through Development, Test, and Production.

 ---